Wagait Shire

 The Wagait Shire is a local government area in the Northern Territory of Australia.
 The council was established as the Cox Peninsula Community Government Council on 28 April 1995 and renamed with effect from 1 July 2008.
 The shire is located west of Darwin, as a 15-minute ferry ride, or a 138 km drive on fully sealed roads.

 The council derived its previous name from the Cox Peninsula.
-It was named after Matthew Dillon Cox who was regarded as the Northern Territory's first pastoralist, who applied for a lease over the peninsula in 1869, just after the establishment of Darwin.
+It was named after Matthew Dillon Cox, regarded as the Northern Territory's first pastoralist, who applied for a lease over the peninsula in 1869, just after the establishment of Darwin.
 The current name is derived from the name of the township located near Wagait Beach.